open-telemetry/opentelemetry-js/packages/opentelemetry-api/README.md

 /**
  * Registering the provider with the API allows it to be discovered
  * and used by instrumentation libraries.
- *
- * Note that if you haven't registered a TracerProvider, you will
- * be responsible for configuring a context manager and registering
- * it using the context API.
  */
 api.metrics.setGlobalMeterProvider(meterProvider);
 ```